microsoft/weak-isolation-mock-db/README.md

 ```bash
 bash scripts/build.sh
 ```
-Linux Note: cpprestdir default path set in kv_store/http_server/CMakeLists.txt, change if cpprestsdk is installed in a different directory.
+Linux Note: cpprestdir default path set in CMakeLists.txt (http_server and applications), change if cpprestsdk is installed in a different directory.

 On Windows (provide the path to vcpkg.cmake as argument)